source-academy/js-slang/README.rst

   $ yarn
   $ yarn build

-To try out *The Source* in a REPL, run
+To try out *Source* in a REPL, run

 .. code-block::